Jin-me Yoon

 Jin-Me Yoon (born in 1960) is a South Korean-born internationally active Canadian artist who immigrated to Canada at the age of eight.
-She is a contemporary visual artist, utilizing performance, photography and video to explore themes of identity as it relates to citizenship, culture, ethnicity, gender, history, nationhood and sexuality.
+She is a contemporary visual artist, utilizing performance, photography, and video to explore themes of identity as it relates to citizenship, culture, ethnicity, gender, history, nationhood, and sexuality.

 Yoon's work is known for its use of humour and irony in its visual juxtapositions to the complex subject matter she examines.
 Her major works include Souvenirs of the Self (1991), a photographic series challenging stereotypical constructs of Canadian identity; A Group of Sixty-Seven (1996), consisting of sixty-seven portraits of Vancouver's Korean Canadian community standing in front of paintings by Lawren S. Harris and Emily Carr; and The Dreaming Collective Knows No History (2006), a video installation exploring the interrelationships of body, city and history.

 She received her BA in Psychology from the University of British Columbia in 1985, a BFA from Emily Carr College of Art in 1990, and an MFA from Concordia University in 1992.
-Currently she lives and works in Vancouver, BC, and teaches as an associate professor at Simon Fraser University's School for the Contemporary Arts.
+Currently she lives and works in Vancouver, British Columbia, and teaches as an associate professor at Simon Fraser University's School for the Contemporary Arts.

 Early life

 Jin-me Yoon was born in Seoul, South Korea, to Chung Soon Chin (Jewel) and Myung Choong Yoon (Michael).
 Her father relocated to Vancouver in 1966 to study Pathology, and the rest of the Yoon family joined him in 1968, shortly after the Canadian government ended decades-long immigration restrictions that discriminated on the basis of race.
 Yoon attended primary school in East Vancouver.
 During that time, she became fascinated by the photographic images of consumerism she came across in National Geographic, Reader’s Digest, and luxury magazines that were available in the waiting room of her father's medical practice.
 When she was twelve, Yoon began using such images to produce collages.
 In high school, she learned about art history during visits to temples in Korea and in the Time Life Library of Art that her parents collected, which introduced her to the work of Henri Matisse and Marcel Duchamp.
 Yoon enrolled at the University of British Columbia in 1978 but found the curriculum and its focus on Eurocentric, white, male narratives and creative production to be alienating.
-After graduating with a BA in Psychology, she earned a BFA from Emily Carr College of Art (now Emily Carr University of Art + Design) in Vancouver (1985–90), which was followed by MFA studies at Montreal’s Concordia University.
+After graduating with a BA in Psychology, she earned a BFA from Emily Carr College of Art (now Emily Carr University of Art + Design) in Vancouver (1985–1990), which was followed by MFA studies at Montreal’s Concordia University.